wr0ngway/qless-pool/README.md

 ### Rake task config

-Require the rake tasks (`resque/pool/tasks`) in your `Rakefile`, load your application environment, configure Resque as necessary, and configure `resque:pool:setup` to disconnect all open files and sockets in the pool manager and reconnect in the workers.
-For example, with rails you should put the following into `lib/tasks/resque.rake`:
+Require the rake tasks (`qless/pool/tasks`) in your `Rakefile`, load your application environment, configure Qless as necessary, and configure `qless:pool:setup` to disconnect all open files and sockets in the pool manager and reconnect in the workers.
+For example, with rails you should put the following into `lib/tasks/qless.rake`:

-    require 'resque/pool/tasks'
+    require 'qless/pool/tasks'
-    # this task will get called before resque:pool:setup
+    # this task will get called before qless:pool:setup
     # and preload the rails environment in the pool manager
-    task "resque:setup" => :environment do
+    task "qless:setup" => :environment do
       # generic worker setup, e.g. Hoptoad for failed jobs
     end
-    task "resque:pool:setup" do
+    task "qless:pool:setup" do
       # close any sockets or files in pool manager
       ActiveRecord::Base.connection.disconnect!
-      # and re-open them in the resque worker parent
+      # and re-open them in the qless worker parent
-      Resque::Pool.after_prefork do |job|
+      Qless::Pool.after_prefork do |job|
         ActiveRecord::Base.establish_connection
       end
     end